namshi/namshi.github.com/source/team/index.markdown

     Haneen holds a Bachelor's Degree in Computer Engineering, She basically channels the traffic between IT and other departments.
     She hopes one day she will be able to change the world and she is a shopaholic who needs counseling.
     In her free time she's either WhatsApping or at the gym.

-*   ##<div id="Vishnu Nair">Vishnu Nair</div>
-    {% img left team /images/vishnu.jpg Vishnu Nair %}
-    **Vishnu Nair** is a Linux System Administrator at Namshi (a Rocket Internet Venture).
-    His Job responsibilities include assisting the development team in infrastructure questions, problems and deployments.
-    He maintains and improves the existing server infrastructure as well as new installations and backups.
-He monitors uptime, failover, infrastructure performance proactively and many more.
-    He has around 3.7 years of experience in Linux and Cloud Computing Technologies.
-He holds a Bachelor's Degree in B.TECH from the Pondicherry University in India.

-*   ##<div id="Gurjeet Singh">Gurjeet Singh</div>
-    {% img left team /images/gurjeet.jpg Gurjeet Singh %}
-    **Gurjeet Singh** is a Network Administrator at Namshi.
-His Job responsibilities include networks, firewalls, switches and server management in order to improve the existing server infrastructure as well as new installations and backups.
-    He also proactively monitors uptimes, failovers and performances of infrastructure and much more.
-    He has around 8 years of experience in Telecom , Network and Linux Technologies.

 ## Alumni: rockers who have been with us!